sylvainhalle/textidote/Readme.md

 [rules verified by Language Tool](https://community.languagetool.org/rule/list?sort=pattern&max=10&offset=0&lang=en) (more than 2,000 grammar and spelling errors).
 Note that the verification time is considerably longer when using that option.

+If the `--check` option is used, you can add the `--languagemodel xx` option to [find errors using n-gram data](http://wiki.languagetool.org/finding-errors-using-n-gram-data).
+In order to do so, `xx` must be a path pointing to an n-gram-index directory.
+Please refer to the LanguageTool page (link above) on how to use n-grams and what this directory should contain.

 ### Style